thruthesky/fireflutter/README.md

 # Overview
 Fireflutter made for reusing the common code blocks.
 Provides code for user, forum, chat and push notificiation management with `like`, `favorite`, `follow`, `post` and `comment` features.

-There are some pre-defined fields for the user document and using `json_serializable` for providing each model extra fields.
+There are some pre-defined fields for the user document.
+You can use `json_serializable` for providing each model extra fields.

 The model has also basic CRUD functionalities.